Skyrealms of Jorune: First edition

-Skyrealms of Jorune was written by Andrew Leker, Miles Teves, and Amy Leker, and was published by SkyRealms Publishing in 1984 as a 176-page book.
-The second edition was published in 1986 as a boxed set containing a 72-page book, a 56-page book, a 32-page book, a 16-page book, and a booklet.
+In 1984, writer Andrew Leker and artist Miles Teves founded SkyRealms Publishing in order to turn a high school English assignment into the first edition of Skyrealms of Jorune.
+The result, written by Teves and Leker, and edited by Leker's sister Amy Leker, was released as a 176-page perfect bound book. featuring artwork by Teves.

-In 1984, writer Andrew Leker and artist Miles Teves founded SkyRealms Publishing in order to turn a high school English assignment into the first edition of Skyrealms of Jorune, a 176-page perfect bound book.
-Later the same year, after Andrew's sister Amy Leker Kalish joined the production team, Skyrealms produced the 46-page adventure Maustin Caji.
+Later the same year, Skyrealms produced the 46-page adventure Maustin Caji.

 Second edition

 The following year, SkyRealms published a second edition boxed set that included: